MSquared88/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+it provides a secure way for the server to authenticate a user without the user logging in for every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it gives us a  Key Derivation Function wich allows us to hash the passwords that users decide to use. it also give us a way to decrypt the hashes so that we can use that to verify users.

 - [ ] What does bcrypt do to slow down attackers?

+when our password is hashed it makes decrypting it take a long time.

 - [ ] What are the three parts of the JSON Web Token?

+header, payload and signature

 ## Minimum Viable Product